-Massachusetts Institute of Technology.
+Institute of Technology.
 Fair use may apply.

 The Pacific War began on the morning of 7 December 1941 (Hawaii time) with Japanese landings in Malaya and the surprise attack on the U.S. naval base at Pearl Harbor.
 However,

 tensions between Japan and the United States went back at least to

 of 1905, when Japan astonished the world by soundly defeating

 force for a counteroffensive against the exhausted Japanese Army.

 President Theodore Roosevelt, who was an admirer of the Japanese,

 offered his good offices to

-and the Treaty of Portsmouth ended the war
+both warring parties, and the Treaty of Portsmouth ended the war

 on terms that were generally favorable to Japan.

-with the peace terms was so great that there was rioting in Japan, with
+with the peace terms was so great that there was rioting in Japan,

-important assets (particularly railroads) in Manchuria,
+Japanese control of important assets (particularly railroads) in Manchuria, and gave Japan

-and gave Japan control of the Kwantung
+control of the Kwantung

 Peninsula, it did not provide for Russia to pay an

-would be cured by an infusion of Russian cash.
+economic woes would be cured by an infusion of Russian cash.
 The

-Japanese Government kept secret the
+Japanese Government kept secret the financial difficulties that

-financial difficulties that had brought Japan to the peace table, allowing the U.S. to become
+had brought Japan to the peace table, allowing the U.S. to become

-the scapegoat for the outcome of the
+the scapegoat for the outcome of the negotiations.
+Combined with

-Japanese immigrants on
+racist incidents against Japanese immigrants

 between what had previously been friendly nations.
-The passage of a law
+The passage of

 The First World War and the Washington Conference System.

 The Russo-Japanese War marked the emergence of Japan as a modern state and regional power.
 Japan had signed a naval alliance with Britain in 1902 and subsequently fought on the Allied side in the First World War.
-With the Western powers preoccupied with the struggle in Europe, the Japanese attempted to take advantage of political chaos in China in 1915 by issuing the Twenty-one Demands, which if they had been accepted by China would have reduced that county to semi-colonial status.
+With the Western powers preoccupied with the struggle in Europe, the Japanese attempted to take advantage of political chaos in China in 1915 by issuing the Twenty-one Demands, which, if they had been accepted by China, would have reduced that county to semi-colonial status.
 The Western powers reacted strongly against a move that would have severely curtailed their own rights in China, and Japan and China ultimately agreed to a reduced Thirteen Demands that gave Japan little except bad feelings with China and the Western powers.

 The unprecedented loss of life in the First World War left most participants determined to establish an international order that would ensure that no world war ever broke out again.
 Much of the legal framework for the postwar international order centered on the Versailles Treaty and the League of Nations.
 However, the Versailles Treaty sought to prevent Germany from ever returning to great power status, rather than reintegrating Germany into a peaceful community of great powers, and the refusal of the increasingly isolationist U.S. Senate to ratify the Versailles Treaty or join the League of Nations has been widely perceived as crippling the new international order from the start.